SoftUni-Internal/interactive-content/EN/07-Exam/02-Problem-03.md

 **You know that a pet is currently a patient of the clinic when one or more procedures are recorded in their list of procedures.**

-When the pet is healed and leaves the clinic, **its array of procedures must be emptied** so when the pet comes back again it can be listed with new procedures.
+When the pet is healed and leaves the clinic, **its array of procedures must be emptied** so if the pet comes back again it can be listed with new procedures.

 **Before registering:**